 Native to northern China, Korea, Japan.
 Woody-stemmed plants with finely divided, almost ferny foliage and dense clusters of tiny, sweet peashaped flowers in spring and summer.
 Plants can be killed to the ground in a hard winter, but they recover quickly from the roots and bloom on new wood.
 Even in mild-winter areas, they are more compact and attractive when cut back hard in late dormant season.
 Provide good drainage.
 Very heat and drought tolerant.
 Nearly indestructible.

 - Narrow, somewhat drooping blossom clusters to 8 inches long hold as many as 40 white blooms suffused with pink.

 - To 48 feet high and wide, with arching branches.

-I. kirilowii.
-KIRILOW INDIGO.
-To 2123 ft. tall, 3 ft. wide, with upright shoots and erect, 5-in. clusters of rose-pink flowers.
+- To 2123 feet tall, 3 feet wide, with upright shoots and erect, 5 inches clusters of rose-pink flowers.

 - Rose-pink blooms appear over a long period from mid- to late summer.